pcarnah/SlicerMitralValve/README.md

 ## MVSegmenter

-Scripted module implementing automatix mitral valve segmentation using ITK.
+Scripted module implementing automatic mitral valve segmentation using ITK.
+Depends on HeartValveLib from the Slicer Heart extension.